-Zone 1 starts at the foundation and extends out 15 feet in all directions.
-As per Boulder County Land Use Department, create a 3 foot wide strip of nonflammable groundcover immediately adjacent to the structure.
+Zone 1 is the area of maximum modification and starts at the foundation of the structure and extends out 15 feet in all directions.
+All flammable vegetation should be removed in this zone.
+As per Boulder County Land Use Department code, create a 3-foot wide strip of nonflammable groundcover immediately adjacent to the structure.
 This can be accomplished by using decorative rock or gravel.
 This strip should surround the house and extend under any decks to 2 feet out past the drip line of the decks.

 Thinning and pruning are necessary to create defensible space at the site.
-All trees marked in blue should be removed.
+All trees marked in blue should be cut and removed.
 Trees for removal were selected because of their poor form and/or lack of vigor in addition to their close spacing.
 Tree removal will improve the health of the remaining trees in addition to mitigating wildfire hazards.

-Remove ladder fuels from beneath remaining trees.
-Ladder fuels are small shrubs, trees, tree limbs, etc. that allow a fire to climb into a tree's crown.
+Prune and remove "ladder fuels" on vegetation in zone 1.
+Ladder fuels are small shrubs, trees, tree branches (live and dead) that allow a fire to climb from the ground into a tree's crown.
 Limb trees to a height of ten feet on the remaining trees in this zone.
-For young, small trees in this zone, limb the lower third of the tree's height.
+For young, small trees in this zone, prune the lower third of the tree's height.